wp-cli/handbook/commands/core/install/index.md

 display_global_parameters: true
 ---

-`wp core install` - Create the WordPress tables in the database.
+`wp core install` - Runs the standard WordPress installation process.

 <small>Quick links: <a href="https://github.com/wp-cli/wp-cli/issues?q=is%3Aopen+label%3Acommand%3Acore-install+sort%3Aupdated-desc">Github issues</a></small>

 <hr />

+Creates the WordPress tables in the database using the URL, title, and default admin user details provided.
+Performs the famous 5 minute install in seconds or less.

+Note: if you've installed WordPress in a subdirectory, then you'll need to `wp option update siteurl` after `wp core install`.
+For instance, if WordPress is installed in the `/wp` directory and your domain is wp.dev, then you'll need to run `wp option update siteurl http://wp.dev/wp` for your WordPress install to function properly.

 ### OPTIONS